Presented by Chamber Made Opera in collaboration with Punctum and the New Music Network.

 Chamber Made Opera

-is assisted by the Victorian Government through Arts Victoria and the City of Melbourne.
+is supported by the Victorian Government through Arts Victoria and the City of Melbourne.

 is supported by the Victorian government through Arts Victoria, the Mount Alexander Shire Council, the City of Greater Bendigo, Workspace Australia and the Australian Council for the Arts. http://www.punctum.com.au